jcolag/entropy-arbitrage/2025-09-25-eye-beholder.md

  > **TROI**: Well, you know what they say, Mister Worf.
 Hell hath no fury like a woman scorned.

-From [*The Mourning Bride*](https://en.wikipedia.org/wiki/The_Mourning_Bride) by William Congreve (1697), Act III, Scene 2, we get the *actual* line that "Heav'n has no Rage, like Love to Hatred turn'd, Nor Hell a Fury, like a Woman scorn'd."
+From {% wiki The_Mourning_Bride|*The Mourning Bride*|en %} by William Congreve (1697), Act III, Scene 2, we get the *actual* line that "Heav'n has no Rage, like Love to Hatred turn'd, Nor Hell a Fury, like a Woman scorn'd."
 The simplification and aberrant use of the word "hath" came from later assumptions that the line came from either Shakespeare or the Bible.

 Incidentally, you also know the play for another line that you probably think comes from somewhere else, "Musick has Charms to soothe a savage Breast, To soften Rocks, or bend a knotted Oak."